 In a realm that was not so far away, nor yet so close that it could be seen from one’s window, there lived a man who went by the name of The Director.
-He was a self-entitled internet troll, with a website longer in existence than the Heaven’s Gate cult.
+He was a self-entitled grifter, with a website longer in existence than the Heaven’s Gate cult.
 The Director was obsessed with a certain actress, and anyone who dared to mention her name would find themselves in the crosshairs of his venomous keyboard.

 He fancied himself as the guardian of all things related to this actress.
 He believed that everything he said about her was gospel, and woe betide anyone who dared to contradict him.
 He would eviscerate them with his rapier-like wit, leaving them wishing they had never uttered her name in his presence.